Our mission

 Graduated in Law at the University of Milano-Bicocca.
 He holds a PhD in Legal Sciences cum Laude from the University of Milano-Bicocca.
 Currently, he is post-doc researcher in Philosophy of Law and Bioethics, University of Milano-Bicocca.
 His main research interests are in Philosophy of Law, Neuroethics, Forensic Neurosciences and Neurotechnologies, and Frontier issues in Bioethics.

-Douglas Binda Filho
+Douglas Luis Binda Filho

-PhD Candidate
+PhD Candidate in Legal Sciences

-Blog News
+News

 Here you can find our latest activities